-As a Pacific Northwest Web hosting provider, we at Canvas Host want to limit our impact on the environment.
-The major resource we use in the operation of our business is electricity.
+As a web host, the major resource we use in the operation of our business is electricity.
 In addition to our servers and network equipment, power is used by the cooling, security, and fire suppression systems at our data facility.

 Canvas Host utilizes energy-efficient servers and employs conservation technology where possible.
 Our newest line of greener dedicated servers use ultra-efficient CPUs – created through a lead- and halogen-free manufacturing process – generate little heat, and draw considerably less power than do our enterprise servers.
 Still, for every Watt of power used by our hosting infrastructure, another Watt is used to cool the heat generated by our systems.

 From an energy usage standpoint, Web hosting is a costly business, and as such, its impact higher on the environment as compared to other industries.
 For this reason and many others, Canvas Host partnered with Bonneville Environmental Foundation to purchase locally-generated renewable energy.

 |See our tour of the Biglow Canyon Wind Farm which generates renewable energy in the Pacific Northwest.|